DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcpreviewctrlimpl-class.md

 ### <a name="parameters"></a>Parâmetros

-*hWndParent*<br/>
+*Hwndparent*<br/>
-Um identificador para a nova janela pai.
+Uma alça para a nova janela dos pais.

-## <a name="setpreviewvisuals"></a> CMFCPreviewCtrlImpl::SetPreviewVisuals
+## <a name="cmfcpreviewctrlimplsetpreviewvisuals"></a><a name="setpreviewvisuals"></a>CMFCPreviewCtrlImpl::SetPreviewVisuals

-Chamado por um manipulador de visualização avançada quando ele precisa definir os visuais de uma visualização avançada conteúdo.
+Chamado por um manipulador Rich Preview quando ele precisa definir visuais de conteúdo de visualização rico.

 ### <a name="syntax"></a>Sintaxe